hutchgrant/react-boilerplate-ssr/README.md

 ## Production

-For information about running this software in a development environment, see
+For information about running this software in a production environment, see
 <a href="https://github.com/hutchgrant/react-boilerplate-ssr/blob/master/docs/README_PROD.md">production
 documentation</a>.

+## Client-side rendering

+If you would prefer to use client-side rendering, the original project is available [here](https://github.com/hutchgrant/react-boilerplate)

 ## License